Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System

 We define a state in the state space as the combination of the position of the UGV $\mathbf{p}_g=(x_g,y_g,z_g)^{T}$, the UAV $\mathbf{p}_a=(x_a,y_a,z_a)^{T}$.
 At any instant, the tether length $l$ is equal to the distance from the UGV to the UAV ($l = \|\mathbf{p}_a - \mathbf{p}_g\|$).
 Therefore, in contrast to \cite{smartinezr2023} the length of the tether is not considered as a planner variable but rather considered taut during the whole mission, and thus we have to check for LoS visibility between the platforms to ensure collision-free operation.

-The navigation system consists of motion planning which determines the trajectory for the UGV $\mathbf{p}_g(t)$, the UAV $\mathbf{p}_a(t)$ so that the UAV reaches a given goal position, avoiding obstacles and meeting the constraints of the system.
-We work on time discrete trajectories (\ref{eq:traj_params}), forming a set of states for each time step.
+Our motion planning algorithm determines the trajectory for the UGV $\mathbf{p}_g(t)$, the UAV $\mathbf{p}_a(t)$ so that the UAV reaches a given goal position, avoiding obstacles.
+We work on time-discrete trajectories (\ref{eq:traj_params}), forming a set of states for each time step $i$.

 where $i$ is a time step of the trajectory and $n$ is the total number of time steps. $\Delta t^{i} = t^{i} - t^{i-1}$ is the time increment between steps $i$ and $i-1$.
 This value is the same for UGV and UAV trajectories.
-For each $\mathbf{p}^i_a$ , $\mathbf{p}^i_{g}$ and $l^i$, there is a taut tether configuration $T^i$.
+For each $\mathbf{p}^i_a$, $\mathbf{p}^i_{g}$ and $l^i$, there is a taut tether configuration $T^i$.
 When needed, we discretize it into a set of $m$ positions $\mathbf{p}_{t}=(x_{t}, y_{t}, z_{t})$ (\ref{eq:tether}).